Bill O'Neill (bowler): PBA career

 O'Neill qualified as the #1 seed for the 2020 PBA Tournament of Champions, but lost the championship match to Kristopher Prather.
 Six days later, on February 15, O'Neill won his twelfth PBA Tour title and second major at the 2020 PBA Players Championship in Columbus, Ohio.
 He qualified as the #3 seed for the stepladder finals, beating Kris Prather and Jason Belmonte in matches #2 and #3, and defeating E. J. Tackett in the championship match by one pin, 233–232.
 Based on 2020 points, O'Neill qualified as the #2 seed for the season-ending PBA Tour Playoffs, earning a bye into the Round of 16.
 On his way through the brackets, he defeated AJ Johnson, Kyle Troup and Tom Smallwood in single-game matches.
 He then defeated Anthony Simonsen in the double-elimination final match, 235–203 and 249–195.
 O'Neill was rewarded with his 13th PBA Tour title and the $100,000 first prize.
 On December 18, 2020, the PBA announced that O'Neill had finished runner-up to Jason Belmonte for 2020 PBA Player of the Year.
 Despite the 2020 season being shortened by COVID-19, O'Neill cashed a career-high $272,285.

 After a three-year title drought, O'Neill won his 14th PBA Tour title and third major championship at the 2024 PBA Players Championship.
 Qualifying as the #2 seed, O'Neill knocked off Ryan Barnes in the semifinal match before defeating top seed Tom Smallwood in the championship match, 209–178.
 For the 2024 season, O'Neill finished fourth in Tour points and cashed $198,540.

 On February 1, 2025, during an FS1 telecast of the U.S. Open play-in round, O'Neill was being interviewed by Rob Stone and Randy Pedersen to honor the 15th anniversary of his U.S. Open win in 2010.
 PBA Commissioner Tom Clark then approached the broadcast booth to surprise O'Neill with the announcement that he had been elected to the PBA Hall of Fame in his first year of eligibility.
 On February 8, 2025 (broadcast March 2 on FS1), O'Neill and partner Jason Belmonte won their second Roth/Holman PBA Doubles Championship, the last one coming in 2018.

+O'Neill ranked #10 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.